Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Dropping (shedding) leaves

 Some leaf drop in Shield Aralia is normal.
 However, a sudden change in lighting will cause excessive leaf drop.
+Avoid sudden changes in the growing conditions.
+Acclimate it gradually over a period of time before changing its position.

 Brown leaf spots

-Brown leaf spots in Shield Aralia are caused by underwatering as it thrives in moderately moist soil during the growing season and slightly moist in the cold season.
+Brown leaf spots in Plum Aralia are caused by underwatering as it thrives in moderately moist soil during the growing season and slightly moist in the cold season.
 Never allow the soil-ball to dry out completely at any time.

 You liked it?
 Share on social media.